Vista-Techwerx-LLC/ManeuverPrototype/ReactRoot/LANDING-TRACKER.md

 - Configure aircraft (extend gear, first flaps)

 ### Final Approach
-- Turn to align with runway heading (250°)
+- Turn to align with runway heading (245°)
 - Establish on the 3° glidepath
 - **Critical**: Must be stabilized by 500 ft AGL
 - Complete landing configuration
 - Maintain Vref + 5-10 kt
+- **Use the First-Person View**: Fly through the center of each green hoop
+- Keep the runway centerline aligned with your crosshair
+- Follow the orange glidepath line as your visual reference
 - Monitor glidepath deviation display

 ### Touchdown